 When does The Batman come out?

 After years in development, a long shoot in the UK and multiple Covid-related delays – including a diagnosis for Pattinson himself – The Batman is set to be released on March 4, 2022.
-That release, however, includes a Riddler-sized question mark as studios once again shuffle their release dates amid the ongoing pandemic.
-Fingers crossed.
+Read our review of the film here.

 Is there a Batman trailer?

-The first full trailer for The Batman dropped during DC’s recent Fandome event, and the film promises to really exemplify the ‘dark’ in Dark Knight.
+There are several now.
+The first full trailer for The Batman dropped during DC’s Fandome event in 2022, and the film promises to really exemplify the ‘dark’ in Dark Knight.

-During the course of the extended trailer, we get a solid look at the upcoming rogues gallery, including profile shots of Paul Dano’s Riddler and footage of Colin Farrell as kingpin The Penguin.
+The extended trailer offered a solid look at the upcoming rogues gallery, including profile shots of Paul Dano’s Riddler and footage of Colin Farrell as kingpin The Penguin.
 We’re also treated to many shots of Zoë Kravitz as Batman frenemy Catwoman.

 To put a finer point on the angrier take on Batman, Pattinson delivers an instantly iconic line referencing the Bat Signal: ‘It's not just a signal.
 It's a warning.’